yukineowq/FlightReservationSystem/README.md

 This pair project is one of NUS School of Computing (Information Systems [IS] major) core IS modules.

 ## Business Rules
+1. Every entity class has a unique key identifier.
+2. Not all entities must perform CRUD (Create, Remove, Update & Delete) operations, only FlightSchedulePlan entity has to.
+3. The core logic lies in *Create Flight Schedule Plan* and *Search Flights*.

 ## Rationales
+1. By having a unique key identifier, which is a primary key, data objects are retrieved easily and directly with its own ID.

 ## Assumption
+1. We assume that there will be 30 aircrafts and tracking of aircraft based on its tail number is not required.
+2. We assume that row numbers and seat letters are sequential with no skipping.
+Such that it is not essential to skip letters that may be confused with numbers (e.g. I, O, Q, S or Z).
+3. We assume that Merlion Airlines does not operates only in its home hub in Singapore Changi Airport and Taoyuan International Airport, it can also operate in other airports like Narita and Incheon International Airport.
+4. We have to take into account that different countries have different time zones.

 # High-level architecture of Flight Reservation System [FRS]
 This project also known as FRS, consists of 3 parts: